 - Medical insurance covering up to EUR 30,000 and with validity for the entire Schengen Area is needed.

-- A proof you have enough funds for living in France is needed.
+- Proof you have enough funds to move to France from the US is needed.
 Some bank statements are required.

 - In the case of US workers in France, a copy of the employment contract and a reference letter are needed.

 Our French immigration lawyers can assist US citizens to apply for the proper visa to enter this country.
 In the case of Americans traveling for the purpose of business in France, a letter issued from the employer is required.